LT-UK/MRTA/README.md

     Affiliation: Centre for AI, Robotics and Space, FEAS, Cranfield University

-Language:
+Programming Language:
     Python 3.12

-The simulation scenario is based on a multi-target surveillance mission using multiple UAVs.
-The utility function is submodular.
+The simulation scenario is based on a multi-target surveillance mission using multiple UAVs where the utility function is submodular.

 The proposed algorithms can provide a theoretical optimality guarantee.
+They can achieve comparable solution quality but are more efficient than benchmark algorithm.

 Please note that the algorithms are upgraded time to time according to reviewers comments.
 Some of the codes/comments are outdated, users of this repo may contact the author if you enconter any bugs.